mle86/php-wq/doc/Usage_Examples.md

 NB:
-This block does _not_ care about expired jobs and will happily try to execute them as well, and it does not attempt to re-queue failed jobs.
+This block does _not_ care about expired jobs and will happily try to execute them as well, it does not attempt to re-queue failed jobs making no distinction between RuntimeExceptions and other throwables, and it does not care about the callback's [return value][JobResult].
 Including all of those functions in this example would pretty much turn it into a verbatim copy of the actual `processNextJob()` method.